top of page

 and give thanks together.

-We receive communion in our seats.
+We receive Communion in our seats.

 and we eat the bread as it is brought round.

-Then we wait until all have been served with individual mini cups of wine (non-alcoholic) and drink together, to show that we are one body.
+Then we wait until all have been served with individual mini cups of

 There is also quiet prayer and reflection as we give thanks